 - 1/2 sliced banana with 1/2 cup yogurt

-- Smoothie: 1/2 cup almond milk, 1/2 cup berries, 1 tbsp hemp protein powder
+- Smoothie: 1/2 cup almond milk, 1/2 cup berries, 1 tablespoon hemp protein powder

 - 1 hard-boiled egg wrapped in leftover turkey

-- 1 slice of whole grain toast with 1 tbsp almond butter and 1/2 banana, sprinkling chia seeds on it would be good too!
+- 1 slice of whole grain toast with 1 tablespoon almond butter and 1/2 banana, sprinkling chia seeds on it would be good too!

 - Grapes and 1/2 cup cottage cheese

 - 1/2 cup sweet potato with hard-boiled egg